Picking out a new phone can be a complicated process, especially if you’re not familiar with all the relevant specifications.

 Speaking to Trusted Reviews, Martin Jartelius, the CSO at Outpost24 gave us the following assessment:

-“There are bad and good NFC based implementations.
+“There are bad and good NFC-based implementations.
 Is it secure?
 No. Is it secure enough?
 Possibly, in the right setting, in a balanced model or with supporting controls.”

 Can I turn off NFC?

-- Using an Android device, you can enable NFC by going into your phone’s Settings app, scrolling to Connected devices, and toggling the NFC switch to Off.
+If you’re concerned about the security risks of using NFC on your handset, you can always disable it.
+If you’re using an Android device, you can enable NFC by going into your phone’s Settings app, scrolling to Connected devices, and toggling the NFC switch to Off.

 Do all smartphones have NFC?